-4. Weight Management -- All those beneficial compounds within matcha tea may also help speed up your metabolism, helping you burn more calories throughout the day.
+4. Weight Management -- All those beneficial compounds within matcha tea may also help speed up your metabolism, helping you burn more calories through the day.
 Try drinking 2 cups of matcha daily as part of a healthy diet and exercise regimen.

 5. Convenience -- The best part about matcha tea is how quickly you can make it.
-The most complicated part is heating up the water, and you can even do that in the microwave.
+The more complicated part is heating up the water and you can even do that in the microwave.
 Just combine 1 tsp of matcha powder with hot water and you're good to go.
 This tea is meant to be drunk quickly before the tea settles to the bottom of your cup.

 How to Use Matcha

 Obviously, the most popular way to enjoy matcha is by drinking it.
-Matcha has earned the nickname "Japanese espresso" because of its supercharged nutrients and the fact you consume the actual ground leaves instead of only steeping them in water for a short time.
+Matcha has earner the nickname "Japanese espresso" because of its supercharged nutrients and the fact you consume the actual ground leaves instead of only steeping them for a short time.
 Matcha can also be used to add green tea flavor to a number of drinks and dishes.
 You could put it into a smoothie or add it to frozen yogurt.
 Matcha is a common flavor for baked goods in Japan, with the powder being added to everything from batters to frosting, giving them a distinct mossy green color.